loostrum/arts_tracking_beams/README.md

 1. Calculate the required TABs at each frequency and time
 2. Reorder the data from the input TAB FITS files and create a new FITS file containing the TB.

-Step 1 is slowest, and uses multiple CPU cores to speed up the calculation.
-By default, the script will use all available CPU cores.
-To specify the number of cores to use manually, use `--ncpu`.
-The results of this step can be saved to disk with `--save_tab_indices`.
+The results of step 1 can be saved to disk with `--save_tab_indices`.
 To only calculate the TAB indices and disable step 2 completely, use `--no_fits_output`.
 To generate the FITS output from a TAB indices file on disk, use`--load_tab_indices /path/to/tab/index/file.txt`.
 The script then loads the TAB indices and immediately goes to step 2.